rafaelmelo2908/barbershop/README.md

       <li>JavaScript</li>
     </ul>
     <h2>Features</h2>
+    <p>The Barbershop Site has several features that make it easy to navigate and use.
+These include:</p>
     <ul>
       <li>Responsive layout that adapts to different screen sizes</li>
       <li>Navigation bar that links to different sections of the site</li>